-The clinical psychology service at BMI Albyn Hospital in Aberdeen offers clinical consultations within a private and comfortable environment, providing a comprehensive psychology assessment evaluating all factors relevant to a person’s current experience.
+Our clinical psychology service clinical consultations within a private and comfortable environment.
+A comprehensive psychology assessment will be provided to evaluate all factors relevant to a person’s current experience.

-Our team create a psychological formulation of how these contribute to the difficulties presently impacting on a patient's life, developing an individually tailored intervention based on evidence-based psychological models.
-The service further produces psychological evaluations prior to surgical procedures and medico-legal reports for the courts.
+Our team evaluates the difficulties presently impacting on a patient's life and work to develop an individually tailored plan built from evidence-based psychological models.
+The service can also provide psychological evaluations prior to surgical procedures and medico-legal reports for the courts.

 Who might access the service and how